-Assisting Pregnant Moms and Infants
+Assisting Pregnant Moms, Infants, and Toddlers

-- help linking families to community resources.
+- provides help linking families to community resources.

-- bilingual services.
+- offers bilingual services.

-- transportation for enrolled participants to appointments (doctor, dentist, WIC, etc.) and to playgroups and parent trainings.
+- offers transportation for enrolled participants to appointments (doctor, dentist, WIC, etc.) and to playgroups and parent trainings.

 - age-appropriate, research-based curriculums, such as Parents as Teachers and Partners for a Healthy Baby.

-- parents the skills and encouragement to learn how to be their child’s first and life-long teacher.
+- provides parents the skills and encouragement to learn how to be their child’s first and life-long teacher.

 - EHS will assist women to access comprehensive prenatal and postpartum care and educate them about proper health and nutrition.